-This specifies a maximum permissible TTL value in seconds.
+max-zone-ttl specifies a maximum permissible TTL value in seconds.
 For convenience, TTL-style time-unit suffixes may be used to specify the maximum value.
-When loading a zone file using a masterfile-format of text or raw, any record encountered with a TTL higher than max-zone-ttl causes the zone to be rejected.
+When a zone file is loaded, any record encountered with a TTL higher than max-zone-ttl causes the zone to be rejected.